-For some people having a drink and a play on the pokies may be just a part of having a night out with friends, but for many others, both the gambling and the alcohol consumption can become a problem.
+For some people having a drink and a play on the pokies or placing a bet may just be a part of a night out with friends.
+But for many others, both gambling and alcohol consumption can become a problem.

 Some people find there is a connection between the effects of alcohol and what happens when they gamble.
-This may mean that when gambling and drinking they:
+This may mean they:

 - Tend to drink more